Marcin1990x/MTE/README.md

-# Make Triathlon Easier Application
+# Make Triathlon Easier - Android Application

 Make Triathlon Easier, a commercial project I am currently working on.

 ## Screenshots
 Here are some screenshots of the app in action:

 ## Technologies Used
 This project is built using the following technologies: